E-3 visa

 The E-3 visa is a United States visa for which only citizens of Australia are eligible.
-It was created by an Act of the United States Congress as a result of the Australia–United States Free Trade Agreement (AUSFTA), although it is not formally a part of the AUSFTA.
+It was created by an Act of U.S. Congress as a result of the Australia–United States Free Trade Agreement (AUSFTA), even though it is not formally a part of the AUSFTA.
 The legislation creating the E-3 visa was signed into law by U.S. President George W. Bush on May 11, 2005.
-It is widely believed to have grown out of the negotiation of a trade deal between the US and Australia.
+It is widely believed to have grown out of the negotiation of a trade deal between the U.S. and Australia.